Associate Research Fellow

 In these jobs, he followed the liberalization of the gas and electricity industry in the United States and in Europe, as well as the rise of environmental concerns, leading to the adoption of climate policies, a new role for nuclear energy and the promotion of renewable energy.

-Michel Cruciani is associated to the work of the Energy Centre at IFRI since 2009.
+Michel Cruciani is associated to the work of the Ifri Center for Energy & Climate since 2009.

 The European Union is about to adopt new renewable energy targets for 2030.
 While going beyond the initially-planned 27% is absolutely feasible, the EU strategy can only be credible if it is based on a good mix between performance and effort obligations, and also includes possible review...